yanyongyu/githubkit/docs/usage/configuration.md

 ### `http_cache`

 The `http_cache` option enables the http caching feature powered by [Hishel](https://hishel.com/) for HTTPX.
 GitHub API limits the number of requests that you can make within a specific amount of time.
 This feature is useful to reduce the number of requests to GitHub API and avoid hitting the rate limit.

+### `throttler`

+The `throttler` option is used to control the request concurrency to avoid hitting the rate limit.
+You can provide a githubkit built-in throttler or a custom one that implements the `BaseThrottler` interface.
+By default, githubkit uses the `LocalThrottler` to control the request concurrency.

+Available built-in throttlers:

+- `LocalThrottler`: Control the request concurrency in the local process / event loop.

 ### `auto_retry`